 - host officials from other countries who want to learn about our WHS and workers’ compensation systems

-- Participating in international conferences and meetings about WHS and WC.
+- take part in international conferences and meetings

 United Nations Economic Commission for Europe

-- The UN Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals
+- UN Sub-Committee of Experts on the Globally Harmonized System (GHS) of Classification and Labelling of Chemicals

-- The UN Sub-Committee of Experts on the Transport of Dangerous Goods
+- UN Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG)

 Organization for Economic Co-operation and Development

-We contribute to activities relevant to the OECD’s Environment, Health and Safety programme.
+We contribute to the OECD’s Environment, Health and Safety Programme.